117marta/Photo_info/README.md

 # Photo info App
-App where you can extract the EXIF Data from the photo.
+App where you can extract the EXIF Data from a photo.

 ## Table of Contents